-the most recent Annual Affordability Report or will be over the affordability demarcation as a result of the revenue request.145 The metrics for these climate zones would have further breakdowns of the AR20 metric at the geographic scale of Climate Zone divided by PUMA.146
+For electricity and gas utility applications, the Implementation Staff Proposal would require the utilities to include the current and proposed AR50, AR20, and HM at the climate zone level.
+The Implementation Staff Proposal would also require the utilities to present the current and proposed essential usage bills as well as bills associated with average customer usage.
+The Implementation Staff Proposal would require metrics only at the climate zone level unless the AR20 for a climate zone is above the affordability demarcation in the most recent Annual Affordability Report or will be over the affordability demarcation as a result of the revenue request.164 The metrics for these climate zones would have further breakdowns of the AR20 metric at the geographic scale of Climate Zone divided by PUMA.165

-SCE and SDG&E/SoCalGas recommend a threshold greater than one percent of system-level revenues as a trigger, while PG&E suggests the Commission permit IOUs to file for an exemption of the threshold should the one percent become too onerous.147 Similarly, California Association of Small and Multi-Jurisdictional Utilities asserts a one percent revenue threshold is unduly burdensome and request instead a three percent threshold.148 In contrast, TURN argues the one percent threshold will omit a significant proportion of rate impacting filings, and Cal Advocates, TURN, CforAT and NDC recommend the threshold be applied to revenue increases no matter whether filed informally as ALs or formally as applications.149 Additionally, CforAT stated that any threshold for consideration of affordability impacts in a context where each individual request is treated separately, and where cumulative impacts are not considered, increases the risk that a utility will
+SCE and SDG&E/SoCalGas recommend a threshold greater than one percent of system-level revenues as a trigger, while PG&E suggests the Commission permit IOUs to file for an exemption of the threshold should the one percent become too onerous.166 Similarly, California Association of Small and Multi-Jurisdictional Utilities asserts a one percent revenue threshold is unduly burdensome and request instead a three percent threshold.167 In contrast,

-145 Demarcations as defined in the Implementation Staff Proposal at 15, "... the point of inflection in each industry's AR20 distribution of values across the state, based on the observed data in the ...
+164 Demarcations as defined in the Implementation Staff Proposal at 15, "... the point of inflection in each industry's AR20 distribution of values across the state, based on the observed data in the ...
 Annual Affordability report."
 To further apply the affordability demarcations, the Implementation Staff Proposal at 17 introduces the concept of AAC, which are defined as "the geographical areas with AR20 scores greater than the affordability demarcations."

-147 PG&E Opening Comments at 14; SCE Opening Comments at 6; SDG&E/SoCalGas Opening Comments at 12-14.
+166 PG&E Opening Comments at 14; SCE Opening Comments at 6; SDG&E/SoCalGas Opening Comments at 12-14.

-148 CASMU Opening Comments at 4-5.
+167 CASMU Opening Comments at 4-5.